oracle/terraform-provider-oci/website/docs/d/distributed_database_distributed_autonomous_databases.html.markdown

 * `db_deployment_type` - (Optional) A filter to return only resources their dbDeploymentType matches the given dbDeploymentType.
 * `display_name` - (Optional) A filter to return only Globally distributed autonomous databases that match the entire name given.
 The match is not case sensitive.
 * `metadata` - (Optional) Comma separated names of argument corresponding to which metadata need to be retrived.
+* `private_endpoint_id` - (Optional) A filter to return only resources that are associated with the given privateEndpointId.
 * `state` - (Optional) A filter to return only resources their lifecycleState matches the given lifecycleState.